explorerhq/sql-explorer/docs/features.rst

   queries.
 Apps can be excluded from this list so users aren't bogged down with tons of irrelevant tables.
 See settings documentation below for details.
+- Autocomplete for table and column names in the Codemirror SQL editor
 - This is available quickly as a sidebar helper while composing queries (see screenshot)
 - Quick search for the tables you are looking for.
 Just start